June 11

 How Does Copper Core Cookware Compare to Other Brands of Clad Cookware?

-One "knockoff" we do recommend is Falk Copper Core.
+One copper core brand we recommend is Falk Copper Core.
 It's made by an established copper cookware company and sold like copper cookware--so you know exactly what you're paying for.
-Falk Copper core contains an internal layer of copper almost 2mm thick--about twice that of All-Clad Copper Core cookware.
-You will pay a premium for it, but if you want to get close to true copper performance in a stainless package, Falk is the way to go.
+Falk Copper core contains an internal layer of copper almost 2mm thick--about twice that of All-Clad Copper Core.
+You'll pay a premium for it, but if you want to get close to true copper performance in a stainless and/or induction compatible configuration, Falk is the way to go.

 You can read more about copper cookware in our Copper Cookware Review and see the brands we recommend.

 The upshot: Don't be fooled by low cost "copper" clad cookware.
-Copper is an expensive metal, so you're only going to find it in useful amounts in premium brands (like Copper Core).
+Copper is an expensive metal, so you're only going to find it in useful amounts in premium brands.

 Copper Core Cookware Vs. Other Clad Stainless Cookware: The Bottom Line

-In general, you should avoid cheap clad copper cookware knockoffs because copper is harder to bond to stainless steel than aluminum, and can be prone to bubbling and separating.
+In general, you should avoid cheap clad copper cookware because copper is harder to bond to stainless steel than aluminum, and can be prone to bubbling and separating.
+It can also have a thin heating core that won't heat well.

-How Does All-Clad Copper Core Cookware Compare to Other Copper Cookware?
+How Does All-Clad Copper Core Compare to Other Copper Cookware?

 Mauviel copper cookware set